The main goals of weight-loss surgery are to:

 The sleeve gastrectomy can make heartburn or reflux worse and is less effective in curing diabetes compared to the bypass.
 In those patients, gastric bypass is usually advised.

 The most powerful procedure to lose weight is the laparoscopic duodenal switch.
-This procedure is not commonly performed, and reserved for the most obese patients, typically those with a body mass index (BMI) of 50 or higher.
+This procedure is not commonly performed, and reserved for individuals with obesity, typically those with a body mass index (BMI) of 50 or higher.
 It is also associated with a higher complication rate, so people that have a lot of medical problems are usually not good candidates.
 However, it is associated with 80% excess weight loss and the highest success with eliminating and preventing complications associated with obesity.
 In this operation, a sleeve gastrectomy is combined with an intestinal bypass to result in a combination of restriction and malabsorption.
 The overall hospital stay and recovery is the same as with the bypass and sleeve gastrectomy, but long term complications of diarrhea and vitamin and mineral deficiencies are higher.

 Cartoon illustration of Vertical Sleeve Gastrectomy (VSG)